 At a minimum the customer must support Layer 3 protocols.
 It is recommended that the customer facilitate the termination of each GLink cross-connect in a redundant configuration.To preserve infrastructure integrity, CME Group will close the port for a device not conforming to protocol specifications.

-- GLINK termination must be on customer equipment inside a CME Licensed Space
+- GLink termination must be on customer equipment inside the respective colocation Licensed Space

 - Customers must be able to terminate 1310nm 10Gbps Ethernet (10G-LR) via a transceiver or fixed port in their equipment